devdammit/goodtasks/README.md

 ## TLDR

-I will be glad if you give feedback or add your interesting task(s)
+My solutions do not claim to be perfect implementation.
+I will be glad if you give your opinion on the best solution or add your interesting task(s)